-Mary Berry’s Lemon Drizzle Cake is an easy tea cake with a distinctive crunchy lemon glaze.
-You only need a few basic ingredients and 35 minutes to bake this lovely bundt cake.
+Lemon Drizzle Cake is an easy lemon bundt with a distinctive crunchy lemon glaze.
+You only need a few basic ingredients to make this lovely lemony dessert.

 When it comes to cakes of all kinds, I’m all about the texture.
 This one has a delicate crumb that stays nice and moist thanks to the glaze.
 It acts as a barrier to keep the cake from drying out, so I recommend you don’t slice the cake until you’re ready to serve.